7 Practical Ways to Manage Political Anxiety and Stress

 Embrace positive affirmations to remind yourself that you’re doing the best you can.
 Phrases like “I can take this one step at a time” or “It’s okay to feel how I feel” can be grounding and calming.

-When to Seek Extra Support for Election Stress
+When to Seek Extra Support for Socio Political Stress?

-If election stress is affecting your daily life, relationships, or mental well-being, consider reaching out to a licensed therapist.
+If socio polical stress is affecting your daily life, relationships, or mental well-being, consider reaching out to a licensed therapist.
 Speaking with a professional can help you build healthy coping strategies and provide personalized support.

-2. How can I avoid election anxiety when political conversations come up?
+2. How to cope with political stress and anxiety when political conversations come up?

 Politely change the subject or take a break from the conversation.
 It’s okay to prioritize your mental health.